-- Select the tv where you want the content to be displayed
+- Select the TV where you want the content to be displayed

 How To Mirror TV To TV HDMI

 You can easily mirror a TV to another TV with HDMI is possible.
-However, if you want HD display on the other TV, the connection has to be done with an HDMI splitter with another HDMI cable.
+However, if you want an HD display on the other TV, the connection has to be done with an HDMI splitter with another HDMI cable.

 If the two TVs are far apart, you will need a longer HDMI cable.
 The cable is wired to the source device, and then to the TV through the HDMI splitter.